pencil2d/pencil/docs/build_mac.md

 ### Xcode

-#### Graphical method
+#### Graphical method (Recommended)

+Firstly, install **Xcode** from App Store.
 Click on [this link](https://itunes.apple.com/ca/app/xcode/id497799835) and click the *View in Mac App Store* button.
-This should open up the official page for Xcode in your App Store application.
-Now press the install button and wait for the installation to complete.
-The program takes up multiple GB, so it normally takes quite a while to install.
+Now press the install button in your App Store application and wait for the installation to complete.
+At the moment the package size of Xcode 8 is 4.3GB, so it normally takes quite a while to install.
 Once installed open up Xcode, either with the button in the App Store or by navigating to `/Applications/Xcode.app`.
-From the menu bar select *Xcode* > *Preferences...* to open up the Preferences dialog.
-Go to the Locations tab and click the button next to Command Line Tools.
-Once that is finished loading you can quit Xcode.

 #### Command-line method